Something about bitumen shingles

 The current applicable version dates back to May 2006 and is available from each national normalisation body.

 CE marking falls under a legal constraint resulting from the European Construction Products Directive; it aims at attesting the conformity of shingles with the hEN 544 standard.
-The CE marking of bitumen shingles is mandatory in European Union since October 2007.
+The CE marking of bitumen shingles has been mandatory in the European Union since October 2007.

 As a voluntary procedure , the certification of industrial products enables manufacturers to achieve from an independent certification body a certificate of compliance for its products with a system of reference (characteristics, levels of performance, testing procedures).
 Such a procedure exists in some European countries (for example in France with the “Marque NF”).